Luminous171/Solidity_Hmwk_1/README.md

 Deposit - Deposits the amount of the contract divided by 3 for each of the employees and returns the remainder to the owner.

 ### Images
+The account balances before the transaction.
 ![Setup_APS](Images/Pre-AssociateProfitSplitter.PNG)

+Contract deployment and use of deposit function.
 ![Transact_APS](Images/Deposit_APS.PNG)

+The account balances post the transaction.
 ![Post_APS](Images/Post-AssociateProfitSplitter.PNG)